openedx/edx-documentation/en_us/students/source/SFD_introduction.rst

 For more information, see the following topics.

+* :ref:`SFD Your Information` - Describes the information that you share with edX, including your edX profile, and how to view or change that information.
 * :ref:`Certificates` - Covers the different types of certificates edX offers, how to change your certificate type, and when you receive your certificate.
 * :ref:`Video Player` - Contains an illustration of the edX video player and its